Mozambique at the 2020 Summer Olympics: Boxing

 Mozambique entered two female boxers into the Olympic tournament for the first time in history.
-Acinda Panguana (women's welterweight) and Rady Gramane (women's middleweight) secured their spots by advancing to the final match of their respective weight divisions at the 2020 African Qualification Tournament in Diamniadio, Senegal.
+Alcinda Panguana (women's welterweight) and Rady Gramane (women's middleweight) secured their spots by advancing to the final match of their respective weight divisions at the 2020 African Qualification Tournament in Diamniadio, Senegal.

 Canoeing

 Sprint

-Mozambique received an invitation from the Tripartite Commission to send a canoeist in the men's C-1 1000 m to the Olympics.
+Mozambique received an invitation from the Tripartite Commission to send a canoeist in the men's C-1 1000 m.